Workshop in Argentina on the Conservation of the Lahille's Dolphin

 Registration Form (Online registration is also available)

 The Lahille's dolphin (Tursiops gephyreus)—one of the world's most endangered dolphin species—is at a critical juncture.
-With fewer than 500 individuals remaining and only about 150 in Argentina, coordinated efforts are urgently needed to prevent its extinction.
+With fewer than 500 individuals remaining and only about 150 in Argentina, urgent, coordinated action is needed to prevent its extinction.

 In response to this crisis, Fundación Azara, Nuremberg Zoo, YAQU PACHA, and Fundación Mundo Marino are joining forces for a two-day workshop to: